The Modern Wonders of Brent: London Borough of Culture 2020/2021

 The winning entry was by Stewart, MacLaren and Dunn of London.
 They proposed a 1,200ft (366m) octagonal 8-legged metal tower.
 It was to have two observation decks – each with restaurants, theatres, dancing rooms and exhibitions – winter gardens, Turkish baths and a 90 bedroom hotel.
 The top of the tower, reached by a system of lifts, would have an astronomical observatory.
 The entire structure was to be illuminated by electric light.
 The estimated cost was £352,000.

-1893: Watkin had attempted to fund the tower through public subscription, but couldn’t raise enough.
+1893: Watkin had attempted to fund the tower through public subscription, but couldn’t raise enough money.
 Construction begins although the Metropolitan Railway Company had to pay.
-So Watkin had the plans revised down to have four legs.
+So Watkin had the plans revised down from eight to four legs.
 Its design now resembled a slimmer but taller Eiffel Tower.

 1894: Wembley Park Station fully opens.